jadijadi/lpic1book/1011_determine_and_configure_hardware_settings.md

 ````

 All block devices are at the `block` and `bus` directory has all the connected pci, usb, serial, .. devices.
-Note taht here in `sys` we have the devices based on their technology but `/dev/` is abstracted.
+Note that here in `sys` we have the devices based on their technology but `/dev/` is abstracted.

 ### proc directory
 This is where kernel keeps its data structure and is created in RAM.
 You can read and write here (after reboot, the write is gone).